- Tap into the Affordable Care Act’s premium subsidies.

 7. Enroll in Medicaid or CHIP if you’re eligible

-There are still 19 states that have not expanded Medicaid.
+There are still 14 states that have not expanded Medicaid.
 But if you’re in a state that has expanded coverage, you can get free or very low-cost coverage if your income doesn’t exceed 138 percent of the poverty level.
-(For a single individual, that’s $16,642; for a family of four, it’s $33,948.)
+(For a single individual, that’s currently $17,608; for a family of four, it’s $36,156.)

 If there is no way that you’ll qualify for premium subsidies and you’ve determined that all of the plans available in your area are unaffordable, a plan that isn’t ACA-compliant is a better option than going uninsured altogether.

-Depending on where you live, you may be able to purchase up to four short-term plans at one time, which could potentially cover you for nearly all of 2018.
+Depending on where you live, you may be able to purchase a short-term plan with a term limit of up to 364 days, and it may be renewable for a total duration of up to three years.
 You may also be able to purchase a bundled product that combines a short-term plan with a fixed-indemnity plan.
 Accident supplements and critical illness plans are also available, although they’re designed to supplement other coverage rather than serve as stand-alone coverage.

 If you opt to join a health care sharing ministry, your mileage may vary.
 Some people love them, and others find themselves counting down the days until the next open enrollment so that they can switch back to an ACA-compliant plan.
 Be sure to read all the fine print, and make sure that the sharing ministry’s lifestyle requirement actually match your lifestyle.
 There is no doubt that ACA-compliant coverage is a more solid safety net than a health care sharing ministry.
-But if your plan is to go uninsured altogether, coverage under a sharing ministry is a better option.
+But if your plan is to go without any coverage at all, a sharing ministry is a better option.